bitfireAT/davx5-manual/introduction.rst

    You can get the base URL from your service provider and/or our `list of tested services </tested-with>`_.
 #.
 Finish the steps to create the account.
 #.
 Select the account in DAVx⁵.
 #.
-Grant contact, event and task access permissions.
-#.
 Select the address books and calendars/task lists you want to have synchronized so that they are shown with checkmark (☑).
+Grant contact, event and task access permissions when asked.
 #.
 You can now access your address books, events and tasks using the respective apps (Contacts, Calendar, S Planner, OpenTasks etc.) on your device.

 If you're using DAVx⁵ the first time, you may want to :faq:`transfer your local contacts